Adige-Calculations/OpenFOAM-handbook/src/19_virtualization/docker.md

 ```

 ## Reclaim space from machine
-Docker saves container chaces on ```var/lib/docker```, this can clog a machine that
+Docker saves container chaces on ```var/lib/docker```, this can clog the machine disk if
-does not have storage available.
-A quick solution is to run the following command to clean the system cache:
+there is not enough storage available.
+A quick solution is to run the following command
+to clean the system cache:

 ```sh
 docker system prune -a -f
 ```

 <!--  Script to show the footer   -->
 <html>
 <script